 How Many Victims Were Harmed By Synthetic Identity Fraud?

-It depends on what you are reading to find this answer.
 The most recent figures we found were from 2015.
 In that year, ABC News said synthetic identity fraud was responsible for 85% of all identity fraud in the United States.
 And it was responsible for 80% of credit card losses, according to Equifax.
 There’s a growing demand for fraud prevention to stop this threat.